Getting started on retirement saving can be daunting when there are so many confusing options.

 It charges no other fees, and there is no minimum balance for an account.

-Betterment helps plan savings and investment for specific goals such as building a safety net, a child’s education, a retirement nest egg or major purchases like a home or wedding.
-Like Wealthfront, it offers tax loss harvesting strategies.
+Betterment helps plan savings and investments for specific goals such as funding a safety net, a child’s education, a retirement nest egg or major purchases like a home or wedding.
+Like Wealthfront, it offers tax-loss harvesting strategies.

 Ellevest, as you might guess from the name, emphasizes investing for women and was built around research on women investors.
 Their robot tries to account for the gender pay gap and the likelihood of women living longer than men in designing portfolios, although men can and do use it too.

-Blooom — don’t miss the extra O — is a robo-adviser for 401(k)s.
-It offers a free analysis of your existing 401(k) 403b, 401a, 457 or TSP account that will identify existing fees and what funds you’re invested in, and then recommend a stock-to-bond mix.
-Its paid service costs $120 per year and can be paid quarterly; it adds portfolio rebalancing, suspicious activity alerts for your account and access to expert advice on your investments and other financial topics.
+Blooom — don’t miss the extra O — is a robo-adviser for 401(k)s and IRAs.
+It offers a free analysis of your existing account that will identify existing fees and what funds you’re invested in, and then recommend a stock-to-bond mix.
+Its basic paid service starts at $45 per year per account.
+For $120 per month, it adds withdrawal alerts for your account and offers access to expert advice on your investments and other financial topics.

 Robo-advising can be a great place to start from scratch as an investor.
 One of the most important lessons in investing is that the best time to start is yesterday, so anything that keeps you from procrastinating is valuable.
 They’re also relatively cheap and offer useful tools and guidance.

 But if you’re willing to do a little more work, either now or after trying a robo-adviser, you can save some money by cutting out the middle robo-man and investing in ETFs directly.